An extra flavorful sandwich plus two product reviews this week.

 Sub sandwich rolls

-This is a great recipe to use when you need a sub sandwich roll.
-Not too crusty but with a good chew for a sub sandwich or po-boy.
+This is a great recipe to use when you need a good American-style sub sandwich roll.
+These sub rolls are not too crusty with a soft interior and pleasant chew for a deli-style sub sandwich, cheese steak, or po-boy.

 Get Recipe